-Self-Injurious Behavior Components Factors to consider Tips to gather the correct information deliberate or irrational Ask follow-up questions to determine if the customer's behavior is deliberate or irrational.
-For example:
+Self-Injurious Behavior Components Factors to consider Tips to gather the correct information Ask follow-up questions to determine if the customer's behavior is deliberate or irrational.

-The customer punches a wall over and over because he is frustrated is a deliberate action.
+injurious behavior in the For example: overview The customer punches a wall over and over because he is frustrated is a deliberate action.
 The customer cuts her wrist with a needle, leaving railroad track scars, because the "voices" are telling her she is "bad" is an irrational act.
 Ask questions such as: What triggers you to hurt yourself?
-When you ask the customer what triggers him to hurt himself, what does he say?
+When you ask the customer what triggers them to hurt themself, what does the customer say?
 Does the repeated behavior cause physical harm to the body?
-Ask questions such as: Describe what the customer does that causes harm to his body.
-How often does she do this?
-How is this causing immediate physical harm to her body?
+Ask questions such as: Describe what the customer does that causes harm to their body.
+How often does the customer do this?
+How is this causing immediate physical harm to their body?
 Determine the intensity of the intervention Consider how often the intervention is needed, and how much time and effort the intervention takes.
 Ask questions such as: What is done in response to this behavior?
 How often do you respond that way?
 How well does this intervention work?
 What happens when you don't respond this way?
 What happens when the action taken does not stop the behavior?
 Determine the frequency of the behavior Consider the past 90 days.
-Consider the last year when the behavior resulted in a serious injury requiring medical attention.
-Ask questions such as: How often does this behavior happen?
-How seriously was he hurt?
+Consider the last year when the behavior resulted in a serious injury requiring Ask questions such as: How often does this behavior happen?
+How seriously was the customer hurt?

+immediate medical attention.
 Has the customer needed medical attention due to this behavior?
 Tell me more about that.

-When was the last time this behavior happened? -- -- --
+When was the last time this behavior happened?